-There are all different types of words people use to describe those who are incredibly passionate about learning.
+There are all different types of words people use to describe those who are incredibly passionate about games.
 The negative meaning behind dork, geek, and nerd has been thrown on its head by modern society.
 That’s why there was no shortage in choosing the best geeky things to do in Saskatoon.

 Over the past ten years there’s been a transformation that’s turned some of the bullied into billionaires.
 People who have a knack for coding or comics have reached a new level of cool.
 And Saskatoon knows it.